JTafej/Programming-Lessons/folder/Libraries 10_15.md

 time.sleep(1)
 os.system("clear")
 ```

-### Okay, now it's time for the challenge of the day.
-Take a program from the past, and use os.system("clear") to clean it up!
+### Where might the time and os libraries be usesful to you? think about your programs from the past.
+Can you use time and os to clean them up a bit?
+That is your challenge for the day.
+Please complete your challenge in the new sandbox for the day.
 If you get finished early, read some more about libraries on the link I attached!